-In FY21, the Indian mechanics market was estimated to be 3.2 billion units by sales volume.
-The market is expected to grow at a CAGR of 12%, from FY21 to FY26 to reach 5.7 billion units by sales volume.
-In terms of sales volume, the mobile phone segment has the largest market share, accounting for around 97% of total sales in FY21, followed by wearables and Electric Vehicle.
+In FY22, the Indian mechanics market was estimated to be 3.7 billion units by sales volume.
+The market is expected to grow at a CAGR of 10%, from FY22 to FY26 to reach 5.5 billion units by sales volume.
+In terms of sales volume, the mobile phone segment has the largest market share, accounting for around 96% of total sales in FY22, followed by wearable and Electric Vehicle.
 Due to the increase in procurement of mechanics by manufacturers and the increasing indigenization of EMS/ODM players, the segment is transforming and is expected to grow at a rapid pace.
 Rising metal and raw material costs and high capital requirement are a challenge in this industry.
 The OEMs' requirements in this industry are speedy and high-quality manufacturing, cost efficiency and supply chain management

-Chart 6.30: Domestic market size of mechanics, volume in billion units, India, FY19-FY26E
+Chart 6.15: Domestic market size of mechanics, volume in billion units, India, FY19-FY26E

-\ Products considered for analysis: Mobile phones, Hearables TWS and Electric Vehicles
+^{} Products considered for analysis: Mobile phones, Hearables TWS and Electric Vehicles

-Chart 6.31: Mechanics market split by segments, volume in billion units, India, FY21
+Chart 6.16: Mechanics market split by segments, volume in billion units, India, FY22